 Prediction Intervals

 While confidence intervals give boundaries for the parameters of the regression line, prediction intervals operate slightly differently.
-With prediction intervals, we are 100(1-\alpha)\% sure that new observations will fall within the prediction lines.
+With prediction intervals, we are sure that new observations will fall within the prediction lines.
 In other words, we’re not just accounting for the variance of the estimated parameters, but also for the variance of the observation itself.
 This has a quick and rather handy interpretation of simply adding the variances of the confidence interval and the error of the observation itself to form a new variance term.